2022 AVC Women's Challenge Cup

-The 2022 Asian Women's Volleyball Challenge Cup in coincidence with 21st Princess Cup Volleyball Championship, was the third edition of the Asian Women's Volleyball Challenge Cup, a biennial international volleyball tournament organised by the Asian Volleyball Confederation (AVC) with Thailand Volleyball Association (TVA).
+The 2022 AVC Women's Challenge Cup, in coincidence with the 21st Princess Cup Volleyball Championship, was the third edition of the AVC Women's Challenge Cup, a biennial international volleyball tournament organised by the Asian Volleyball Confederation (AVC), in that year with the Thailand Volleyball Association (TVA).
 The tournament was held in Nakhon Pathom, Thailand, from 24 to 29 June 2022.

+Team

 Qualification

 Following the AVC regulations, The maximum of 16 teams in all AVC events will be selected by: